tagshelfsrl/alfred-node/README.md

 #### Job event

-Alfred performs asynchronous document classification, extraction, and indexing on a variety of file types, from scanned images to digital documents.
-Each Job in Alfred encapsulates the complete workflow needed to process one or more files.
-The events detailed here offer insights into how a Job progresses, fails, retries, or completes its tasks, serving as crucial hooks for your application's business logic and event-driven architecture.
+Alfred performs asynchronous document classification, extraction, and indexing on a variety of file types.
+The events detailed here offer insights into how a Job progresses, fails, retries, or completes its tasks.
+To see more details about Job events, visit our [official documentation](https://docs.tagshelf.dev/event-api/jobevents).

 ```js
 socketClient.onJobEvent((data) => console.log(data));